n2kp/WDI27-London-Project-One-/Readme.md

 The weather API that I used was the OpenWeather service.
 They provide information regarding the cloud coverage which I used along with the users location (via Geolocation on Google Maps) to provide the user with a 5 day forecast to show what their chances of star gazing is.

 ##Technologies Used
-The technologies that were used in creating this game are as follows:
+The technologies that were used in creating this project are as follows:

 - HTML5
 - SASS